 Çitlenbik Sokak No:12 Yıldız Mahallesi Beşiktaş, 34349 Istanbul Turkey

 Tel: +90 212 327 17 24 Fax: +90 212 327 17 25

-Gönenç Gürkaynak gonenc.gurkaynak@elig.com
+Gönenç Gürkaynak

+gonenc.gurkaynak@elig.com

-K Korhan Yıldırım korhan.yildirim@elig.com
+K Korhan Yıldırım

+korhan.yildirim@elig.com

 www.elig.com

-ELİG provides its clients with high-quality legal services in an efficient and businessminded manner.
-All members of the ELİG team are fluent in English.
-ELİG represents corporations, business associations, investment banks, partnerships and individuals in a wide variety of competition law matters.
-The firm also collaborates with many international law firms on Turkish competition law matters.
+ELIG, Attorneys-at-Law is committed to providing its clients with high-quality legal services.
+We combine a solid knowledge of Turkish law with a business-minded approach to develop legal solutions that meet the ever-changing needs of our clients in their international and domestic operations.
+Our competition and regulatory department consists of four partners, one counsel and 32 associates.
+We represent corporations, business associations, investment banks, partnerships and individuals in a wide range of competition law matters.
+Our firm also collaborates with many international law firms on Turkish competition law matters.

-In addition to an unparalleled experience in merger control issues, ELIG has vast experience in defending companies before the Competition Board in all phases of an antitrust investigation.
-We have in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations and all forms of restrictive horizontal and vertical arrangements, including price-fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.
-In addition to a significant antitrust litigation expertise, our firm has considerable expertise in administrative law, and is therefore well equipped to represent clients before the High State Court, both on the merits of a case, and for injunctive relief.
-ELIG also advises clients on a day-to-day basis concerning business transactions that almost always contain antitrust law issues, including distributorship, licensing, franchising and toll manufacturing.
+In addition to unparalleled experience in merger control issues, ELIG has vast experience in defending companies before the Competition Board in all phases of an antitrust investigation.
+ELIG has in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations and all other forms of restrictive horizontal and vertical arrangements, including price fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.
+Furthermore, in addition to a significant antitrust litigation expertise, our firm has considerable expertise in administrative law, and is therefore well equipped to represent clients before the administrative courts and the High State Council, both on the merits of a case and for injunctive relief.
+ELIG also advises clients on a day-to-day basis concerning business transactions that often contain complex antitrust law issues, including distributorship, licensing, franchising and toll manufacturing.